magmine/cachehit/author/CV.md

     This is an academic project, where I wrote a program in C, that will detect duplicates and typing errors of a given text file, for that we used the Levenshtein Distance, with an approximate threshold.
-    My main achievement was being the first to finish the project among 120 students.
+    I was the first to finish the project among 120 students.

 ## Voluntary experience